Thermophile

-A thermophile is an organism—a type of extremophile—that thrives at relatively high temperatures, between 41 and 122 C. Many thermophiles are archaea, though they can be bacteria or fungi.
+A thermophile is a type of extremophile that thrives at relatively high temperatures, between 41 and 122 C. Many thermophiles are archaea, though some of them are bacteria and fungi.
 Thermophilic eubacteria are suggested to have been among the earliest bacteria.

-Thermophiles are found in various geothermally heated regions of the Earth, such as hot springs like those in Yellowstone National Park (see image) and deep sea hydrothermal vents, as well as decaying plant matter, such as peat bogs and compost.

-Thermophiles can survive at high temperatures, whereas other bacteria or archaea would be damaged and sometimes killed if exposed to the same temperatures.
+Thermophiles are found in geothermally heated regions of the Earth, such as hot springs like those in Yellowstone National Park and deep sea hydrothermal vents, as well as decaying plant matter, such as peat bogs and compost.
+They can live at high temperatures, whereas other bacteria or archaea would be damaged and sometimes killed if exposed to the same temperatures.